evacchi/evacchi.github.io/content/posts/2025-11-01-the-return-of-language-oriented-programming.md

 </span><span class="token bg-8" title="Token 23: '}'">}</span></pre>
 </div>

-In other words, the tokenizer of an LLM being trained in a vast amount of varied text, is not optimized for code; **semantically equivalent code can have wildly different token counts** based purely on formatting choices, identifier naming, or even the presence of comments.
+In other words, because the tokenizer of an LLM is trained on a vast amount of varied text, it is not specifically optimized for code; **semantically equivalent code can have wildly different token counts** based purely on formatting choices, identifier naming, or even the presence of comments.

+For instance, complete words like `user`, `authentication`, and `token` tend to be learned as single units; rare abbreviations (`Tkn`) may be split into multiple character-level tokens (`T`, `k`, `n`); symbols usually count as single tokens.
+It follows that:

-A loop written with short variable names like `i` and `j` consumes fewer tokens than one using `currentIndex` and `nestedIterator`, yet both correspond to a single identifier.
-This mismatch creates interesting tensions:
+- a loop written with short variable names like `i` and `j` does not necessarily consume fewer tokens than one calling them, respectively `outer` and `inner`;
-- for instance, verbose but clear variable names using common English words (`userAuthenticationToken`) may actually be more token-efficient than cryptic abbreviations (`uat` or `usrAuthTkn`).
-This is because BPE tokenizers are trained on natural language, where complete words like `user`, `authentication`, and `token` are learned as single units.
-Meanwhile, rare abbreviations (`Tkn`) may be split into multiple character-level tokens (`T`, `k`, `n`), resulting in both poor readability and higher token counts.
+- in general, verbose but clear variable names using common English words (`userAuthenticationToken`) may be more token-efficient than abbreviations (`uat` or `usrAuthTkn`);
-- when a programming language is processed by its compiler, symbols (e.g. `{`, `}`, `>=` etc) are often transformed, abstracted or even dropped during parsing; however, in LLM tokenization, these same symbols persist as literal tokens: code that might look compact can still be token-heavy for a language model
+- code that might look compact can still be token-heavy for a language model; comments, symbols and whitespace are often often transformed, abstracted or even dropped during parsing; however, in LLM tokenization, these syntactic construct will usually persist.

 Let's consider a few examples.

 ### Example 1: JavaScript vs Python

-When it comes to token-efficiency, a language like Python might compare more favorably to Javascript even in code  where complexity is comparable, because Python uses fewer symbolic delimiters, favoring whitespace and full words instead.
+When it comes to token-efficiency, a language like Python might compare more favorably to Javascript.
+Even in code  where complexity is comparable, Python uses fewer symbolic delimiters, favoring whitespace and full words instead.
 Consider:

 <div>